MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ## INTRODUCTION

 ## Dataset
-- The data for this project was taken from
+- The data for this project was gathered from

 ## EXPLORATORY ANALYSIS
 ### 1) How many planes did AA operate each year?